 (ii) All motors and operation and control equipment shall be supplied from a single power source.

 (iii) The power supply for the powered platform shall be an independent circuit supplied through a fused disconnect switch.

 (iv) Electrical conductor parts of the power supply system shall be protected against accidental contact.

 (v) Electrical grounding shall be provided.

-(a) Provision for electrical grounding shall be included with the power-supply system.
+(a) Provisions for electrical grounding shall be included with the power-supply system.

 (b) Controller cabinets, motor frames, hoisting machines, the working platform, roof car and roof car track system, and noncurrent carrying parts of electrical equipment, where provided, shall be grounded.